 Meanwhile, it may be worth your while to examine your motives.
 Make sure you're not operating on the basis of unwarranted fears or an unhealthy need for control.
 A great deal depends upon the underlying reasons for your uneasiness about your husband's work environment.
 Is there a history of infidelity in your marriage?
 Are there any other reasons to suppose that your husband's luncheons with the boss might pose a threat to the stability of your relationship?
 What about the circumstances under which these business meetings are conducted?
 Is there anything unusual about them?
 For instance, have any of these conferences been scheduled after working hours?
 Do they take place in locations (like a cocktail lounge) that might be considered inappropriate?

 If the answer to any of these questions is yes, we'd urge you to seek professional assistance.
 A trained therapist can help you and your husband perform an assessment of your marriage and point out both the strengths and weaknesses of your relationship.
-If you'd like to call, Focus on the Family's staff counselors will be happy to discuss your concerns with you over the phone.
+If you'd like, call us for a free consultation.
+Focus on the Family's staff counselors will be happy to discuss your concerns with you over the phone.
 They can also provide referrals to qualified Christian marriage and family therapists practicing in your area.
-You can contact them for a free consultation Monday through Friday between 6:00 a.m. and 8:00 p.m.
-Mountain time at 855-771-HELP (4357).
-The Family Help Center staff member who answers the phone will arrange for a licensed counselor to call you back.
-One of them will be in touch just as soon as they're able.

 It may also be to your advantage to seek out the guidance and support of a larger community.
 This will allow you to make yourself accountable to others who can hold both you and your spouse to a high standard of marital commitment.
 Many churches offer support groups or adult Sunday school classes designed specifically to help couples build stronger marriages.
 It would be a good idea to get connected with a class or group of this nature and make it a regular part of your lives.